-Now, to login to your WordPress admin panel, you need to visit "yoursite.com/myadmin".
+Now, to login to your WordPress admin panel, you need to visit "yourdomain.com/myadmin".

-Once you visit this URL, your IP gets whitelisted and from that moment on, you can login from the regular "yoursite.com/wp-admin" again.
+Once you visit this URL, your IP gets whitelisted and from that moment on, you can log in from the regular "yourdomain.com/wp-admin" again.

 Visitors from other IP addresses need to know your token - in that case "myadmin" - to whitelist their IP and be able to log in to /wp-admin.